jesse-wei/COMP311-circuits/README.md

 - [Inverter clock](#inverter-clock)
 - [MUX](#mux)

-Designs are from Professors Brent Munsell and Montek Singh.
+Designs are from slides made by Professors Brent Munsell and Montek Singh.

 ## Digital